93PTS

 Vintage

 The 2022 vintage was impacted by a third consecutive year of drought that resulted in up to a 10-30% reduction in yields.
 The growing season was temperate, which in grape growing means we were on track or ahead of normal growth.
 Then we saw some heat spikes that prompted our first picks.
 2022 was a year for vintage-to-vintage variation and differentiation between vineyards.
-The grapes from this vineyard were picked on August 25th, 2022.
+We picked the grapes from Milovina Vineyard on September 1, 2022.

 Vineyard